kunle123-ui/kunle/Tutorials.md

 You will notice the lines "Init World!" are executed 3 times, this isn't a mistake.
 When the blockchain is processing transactions the following happens:

-1. eosd receives a new transaction
+1. nodeos receives a new transaction
   * creates a temporary session
   * attempts to apply the transaction
   * **succeeds and prints "Init World!"**
   * or fails undoes the changes (potentially failing after printing "Init World!")
-2. eosd starts to produce a block
+2. nodeos starts to produce a block
   * undoes all pending state
   * pushes all transactions as it builds the block
   * **prints "Init World!" a second time**
   * finishes building the block
   * undoes all of the temporary changes while creating block
-3. eosd pushes the generated block as if it received it from the network
+3. nodeos pushes the generated block as if it received it from the network
   * **prints "Init World!" a third time**

 At this point your contract is ready to start receiving messages.
 Since the default message handler accepts all messages we can send it